Financial Services: Leading the Charge to Recovery

 Virtual Recruitment – Thanks to digital platform innovations,some stimulated by the rapid increase in remote working that came as the result of the COVID-19 lockdown, it’s now possible for organizations to run their flexible workforce recruitments virtually.
 Components of Virtual Recruitment technology platforms include the ability to activate, interview, skills-test, and background check candidates.
 Many, if not all, of these features are now blended into market leading VMS systems.

-Mobile-Enabled Recruiting – Recognizing that most young people spend more time with their mobile phone than their families, Mobile-Enabled Recruitment leverages the use of mobile phones for every aspect of the staffing lifecycle, from initial talent sourcing to off-boarding.
+Mobile-Enabled Recruiting – Recognizing that most young people spend increasing amount of time on their phones, mobile-enabled recruitment leverages the use of mobile phones for every aspect of the staffing lifecycle, from initial talent sourcing to off-boarding.

 Modern Vendor Management Systems, like SimplifyVMS, go beyond the boundaries of what a VMS is expected to do, to become comprehensive flexible workforce management portals.
 Such innovations in talent technology present financial services organizations with significant economies in their staffing approach while adding a necessary level of workforce agility demanded of the COVID-19 era.